netxms/netxms-doc/admin/data-collection.rst

 What is template
 ----------------

-Often you have a situation when you need to collect same parameters from different nodes.
+Often you have a situation when you need to collect same metrics from different nodes.
 Such configuration making may easily fall into repeating one action many times.
 Things may became even worse when you need to change something in already configured DCIs on all nodes - for example, increase